Mental Health Volunteers for Coronavirus Hospital Heroes Program Join Below

 My Give an Hour client has insurance.
 Is it ok to charge their insurance if I don’t charge the client a co-pay?

-No. Participating in our program means you are willing to provide ongoing pro bono sessions to each Give an Hour client you accept, with no regard for insurance or ability to pay.
-It would be inconsistent with our mission to charge someone for sessions, even if those sessions would be covered by insurance.
+No. Participating in our program means you are willing to provide pro bono sessions to each Give an Hour client you accept, with no regard for insurance or ability to pay.
+It would be inconsistent with our mission to charge someone for Give an Hour sessions, even if those sessions would be covered by insurance.

 Provider Resources and Benefits:

-Interested in participating in a Yellow Ribbon Retreat or helping in ways other than direct services?
+Interested in participating in specific programs for populations, or helping in ways other than direct services?
 Learn more about Give an Hour’s initiatives and contact a program lead to get involved.